coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 Exceptional cases, that may still need early bus master enabling in the future, should get their own per-reason Kconfig option.
 Ideally before the next release.

+### Early runtime configurability of the console log level

+Traditionally, we didn't allow the log level of the `romstage` console to be changed at runtime (e.g. via `get_option()`).
+It turned out that the technical constraints for this (no global variables in `romstage`) vanished long ago, though.
+The new behaviour is to query `get_option()` now from the second stage that uses the console on.
+In other words, if the `bootblock` already enables the console, the `romstage` log level can be changed via `get_option()`.
+Keeping the log level of the first console static ensures that we can see console output even if there's a bug in the more involved code to query options.

 ### Add significant changes here

 Deprecations